panva/node-oidc-provider/docs/configuration.md

 **Revocation endpoint**
 Enables the use of Revocation endpoint as described in [RFC7009][feature-revocation] for tokens of type AccessToken, ClientCredentials and RefreshToken.
-When enabled the token_revocation_endpoint property of the discovery endpoint is published, otherwise the property is not sent.
+When enabled the revocation_endpoint property of the discovery endpoint is published, otherwise the property is not sent.
 The use of this endpoint is covered by the same authz mechanism as the regular token endpoint.
 ```js